Canner/WrenAI/README.md

 ### 4. Get Insights without Writing Code

 > When starting a new conversation in Wren AI, your question is used to find the most relevant tables.
-From these, LLM generates three relevant questions for the user to choose from.
+From these, LLM generates the most relevant question for the user.
 You can also ask follow-up questions to get deeper insights.

 <p align="center">
   <img src="./misc/wren-insight.png" style="max-width: 700px"/>